GLADI8R/GLADI8R/README.md

 --->

 # 💫 About Me:
-I'm a technology enthusiast, currently working at Dozee as a Technology Intern, with an inclination towards Web and Cloud technologies.<br>Contributing to open-source and learning with the flow.<br>To know more about my works, cd to my repo section :smile:<br>
+I'm a technology enthusiast with an inclination towards Web and Cloud technologies.<br>Contributing to open-source and learning with the flow.<br>To know more about my works, cd to my repo section :smile:<br>

 ## 🌐 Socials: